 As part of our "Pass the Joy" CSR initiative, we at QatarEnergy LNG delightedly distributed football kits and gear to children at South Korea's Myoungryun Child Welfare Centre.
-Sharing the excitement of hosting the 2022 FIFA World Cup, this effort represents our continued commitment to supporting children's development in South Korea.
-For 13 years, we've actively participated in Korean CSR initiatives, fostering opportunities and providing resources for underprivileged children, inspiring them to reach their full potential.
+Sharing the excitement of hosting the 2022 FIFA World Cup, children, inspiring them to reach their full potential.